Paris is a Masterpiece

 How do I know?

 "An Artist Has No Home in Europe Except in Paris" according to Nietzche.
-That's not something I believe, since Europe is utterly filled with artists and there are many great places to find inspiration, but I do see his point.
-Romance and art.
+That's not something I believe, since Europe is utterly filled with artists amid the old cities and parks.
+There are many great places to find inspiration, but I do see the point.

 The moment you are are near to Montmarte,